alefisico/coffea4bees/README.md

 # Coffea4bees

 [![pipeline status](https://gitlab.cern.ch/cms-cmu/coffea4bees/badges/master/pipeline.svg)](https://gitlab.cern.ch/cms-cmu/coffea4bees/-/commits/master)

 This is the repository for the 4b analyses at CMU based in coffea.

-The package has a python component, where most of the analysis is made, and a c++ component meant to be run inside CMSSW.
+There is a website dopcumenting what this package does on this link [https://coffea4bees.docs.cern.ch/].
 Information about the analysis steps can be found in the [README](python/analysis/README.md) of the analysis folder.

 ## Installation